 Responding to and Reducing Gambling Problems Studies (Regaps) (2017 – 2023)

 The Regaps program aims to offer analyses which foster the improvement of Swedish responses to problem gambling.
 The research consortium is also committed to fostering a critical perspective on epidemiology and treatment service studies.
 It will also contribute evidence which would point future policy toward greater social re-inclusion as well as more effective reduction of problems caused by gambling.
-Project coordinator: Jenny Cisneros Örnberg.
+Program coordinator: Jenny Cisneros Örnberg.
 Principal program members: Kristina Sundqvist, Eva Samuelsson, Peter Wennberg, Jukka Törrönen, Robin Room, Ludwig Kraus, Anne H. Berman, Ingeborg Rossow, Rachel Volberg and Per Binde.
 Many more people are involved in the sub-studies incorporated or associated with the program.
 At the moment, I work primarily on a study about problem gambling being the cause of the committment of crime.
 Regaps is based at the Department of Public Health Sciences, University of Stockholm.